-Evidently the narrator isn’t the only individual to find themselves falling in love with the Yukon; they describe the process in this verse.
-First the potential prospector travels to the area for the sole purpose of getting rich, as so many did during the gold rush.
-Understandably, they feel like outsiders and exiles; the terrain and weather is undoubtedly vastly different than what they are used to, and for the first season especially the isolation and foreign landscape creates a miserable experience.
+Evidently, the narrator isn’t the only individual to find themselves falling in love with the Yukon; they describe the process in this verse.
+First, the potential prospector travels to the area for the sole purpose of getting rich, as so many did during the gold rush.
+Understandably, they feel like outsiders and exiles; the terrain and weather are undoubtedly vastly different than what they are used to, and for the first season especially the isolation and foreign landscape creates a miserable experience.
 The process of discovering what appears to be best described as a primal beauty within the landscape occurs suddenly; the narrator appears to especially appreciate, based on the last two lines, the unchanging nature of the harsh landscape, its seeming immunity to the course of time.
 The abruptness of this process — explained only in one verse — demonstrates how suddenly the change of heart befell the narrator.

 I’ve stood in some mighty-mouthed hollow